kmdn/mannheim-nel/README.md

 We compare against the popular [TagMe](https://tagme.d4science.org/tagme/) system and report F1 scores on the combined mention detection and entity linking task.
 For mention detection, any predicted mentions with over 80% overlap with a gold mention is considered a match.
 TagMe allows to filter Entity Linking using a threshold parameter, here we show results for three different values for a fair comparison.
-Here we show overall F1 score / linking accuracy.
+Here we show overall **F1 score / linking accuracy**.

 | Data Set  |        MEL      | TagMe - Threshold 0.1 | TagMe (Threshold 0.3) | TagMe (Threshold 0.5) |
 |-----------|:---------------:|:---------------------:|:---------------------:|:---------------------:|